 The Nintendo Switch OLED sold around 314.000 units in the United States in October, according to NPD Group.
 The Japanese console manufacturer has made a successful start.
-However, the stable sales figures for the Nintendo Switch overall are much more impressive.
+However, the stable sales figures are much more impressive Nintendo Switch in total.

-Almost 93 million times worldwide Nintendo Switch now sold in total.
+The Nintendo Switch has now sold almost 93 million units worldwide.
 The Japanese console manufacturer was able to achieve this result in less than five years.
-With the start of sales of the improved Nintendo Switch OLED model, the brand will be strengthened again - and therefore probably much more durable.
+With the start of sales of the improved model Nintendo Switch OLED will strengthen the brand again – and therefore probably make it much more durable.

 Nintendo Switch: Year-on-year stable figures